FINDING LIFE'S PURPOSE — AND THRIVING!

 My Interest in Prevention and Empowerment

-My Joy and Frustration in Teaching School
+Joy and Frustration Teaching School

 Experiences in Personal and Environmental Exploration

-I also helped design Freedom Skills programs that helped people develop the "generic" - high-order, transferable — skills to move from "freedom from" to "freedom to."
+I also helped design a Freedom Skills programs that helped people develop the "generic" - high-order, transferable — skills to move from "freedom from" to "freedom to."
 By developing skills such as initiative, purpose, patience, perseverance, and creativity, our programs both engaged and empowered kids.

-I also taught myself how to be an entrepreneur, business leader and mentor.
-YMS became Yamnuska Mountain Adventures and is still one of the best mountain skills and leadership programs in North America.
+I taught myself how to be an entrepreneur, business leader and mentor.
+YMS became Yamnuska Mountain Adventures and is still a North American leader in outdoor adventure.

 Creating and the Path of Least Resistance

 I became a leading trainer in the areas of personal, professional and organizational creativity.
-I did workshops for small start-ups and Fortune 500 giants.
+I did workshops for start-ups and Fortune 500 giants.
 I coached executive teams, professionals, artists and single moms.

 Creating Purpose in Life – What Matters Most to Me

 And I wanted to write about that process as well as do, teach and coach folks in it.
-But there was more.
 As I got deeper into both writing and creating, I saw I'd traveled full circle.

 As T.S.
 Elliot said in The Four Quartets, "At the end of all our exploration, we shall arrive at where we started, and know that place for the first time."

 I connected a circle that started with empowerment and teaching, moved to experiential and Earth Education, then to creating what matters, and finally to writing as a way to empower others.

-I'm grateful that I'm able to create what matters most to me and to live a simple yet rich and flourishing life as a personal life coach.
+I'm grateful that I'm able to create what matters most to me and to live a simple, rich and flourishing life as a personal coach.
 Victoria, BC is a lovely base from which to work and live.

 And I'm most grateful that others appreciate what I do.

-Need Help Finding Your Life Purpose?
+Need Help Creating Your Life Purpose?

-If you're looking for a personal life coach or a success coach that can help you find your purpose in life, please consider me and my creating approach.
+If you're looking for a personal life coach or a success coach that can help you create your purpose in life, please consider me and my creating approach.